rob-myers/rob-myers.github.io/docs/plan.md

 - PanZoom should have blue blob indicating touches
 - PanZoom should have inertia

+- mobile: provide alt UI e.g. force lowercase + arrow keys
+- mobile: issue with keyboard resizing screen and Xterm not resizing

 - geomorphs article can be "coming soon" with preview
-- intend to redo site using Gatsby JamStack approach, but not until ready for first release
+- EVENTUALLY redo site using Gatsby JamStack approach (not until after first release)

 - 🚧 NPC foreignObject messages
   - ✅ can fit multiline text and other stuff